The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Introduction

 We posit that reduced size, weight, and cost will improve adoption of this emerging technology.
 Larger size increases a robot's swept volume, limiting options for collision free navigation and manipulation.
 Greater mass worsens the consequences of collisions and falls.
-Larger and heavier robots are more difficult to manually move within an indoor space and transport between spaces.
-Higher cost reduces the feasibility of applications and increases the resources required to make copies of a robot, impeding adoption.
+Larger and heavier robots are more difficult to transport and manually reposition.
+Higher cost makes applications infeasible and deters production.

 Our primary objective was to create a compact, lightweight, and affordable mobile manipulator capable of performing a variety of useful tasks within indoor human environments.
-Static stability becomes a dominant concern, since reducing weight and base size reduces the stably achievable workspace and loads.
-Proportionally reducing the scale of an existing mobile manipulator reduces the set of feasible tasks, so we developed a novel design matched to indoor use with better scaling properties \cite{thompson1942growth, mcmahon1983size}.
+Static stability becomes a dominant concern, since reducing weight and base size reduces the stably achievable workspace and loads \cite{korayem2010maximum}.
+Reducing the scale of mobile manipulators can make tasks infeasible \cite{kuka_youbot_2011, dusty_2012, ohmm_2013, mersha2018affordable, pinto_home_robot_2018, pyrobot2019}, so we developed a novel design matched to indoor use with better scaling properties \cite{thompson1942growth, mcmahon1983size}.

 To balance competing objectives, we used mechanical models and iterative design.
 For each iteration, we created a prototype robot and tested it with a variety of real tasks.
 From October 2016 to July 2017, we created and tested two prototype robots in the Healthcare Robotics Lab at Georgia Tech~\cite{bhattacharjee2018multimodal}.
-From August 2017 to May 2020, Hello Robot Inc. created a sequence of eight prototype robots with tests in a real home in Atlanta, Georgia, USA using teleoperative and autonomous control.
+From August 2017 to May 2020, Hello Robot Inc. created a sequence of eight prototype robots with tests in a real home in Atlanta, Georgia, USA.

-The resulting product, the Stretch Research Edition 1 (Stretch RE1), is significantly smaller, lighter, and less expensive than prior mobile manipulators with comparable capabilities (see Fig. \ref{fig:intro_image} and Table \ref{tab:robots}).
-Within this paper, we present the design of the Stretch RE1, justify the design with mathematical models of static stability, and provide empirical evidence that it can perform a variety of tasks in real homes.
+The resulting product, the Stretch Research Edition 1 (``Stretch RE1'' or ``Stretch''), is significantly smaller, lighter, and less expensive than prior mobile manipulators with comparable capabilities (see Fig. \ref{fig:intro_image} and Table \ref{tab:robots}).
+Within this paper, we present the design of Stretch, justify it, and provide empirical evidence for its efficacy.